stonepros/stone/doc/releases/firefly.rst

   this behavior should be updated.

 * The MDS requires a new OSD operation TMAP2OMAP, added in this release.
-When upgrading, be sure to upgrade and restart the ceph-osd daemons before the ceph-mds daemon.
+When upgrading, be sure to upgrade and restart the stone-osd daemons before the stone-mds daemon.
 The MDS will refuse to start if any up OSDs do not support the new feature.

-* The 'ceph mds set_max_mds N' command is now deprecated in favor of 'ceph mds set max_mds N'.
+* The 'stone mds set_max_mds N' command is now deprecated in favor of 'stone mds set max_mds N'.

 Notable Changes
 ---------------

 * build: misc improvements (Ken Dreyer)
-* ceph-disk: generalize path names, add tests (Loic Dachary)
+* stone-disk: generalize path names, add tests (Loic Dachary)
-* ceph-disk: misc improvements for puppet (Loic Dachary)
+* stone-disk: misc improvements for puppet (Loic Dachary)
-* ceph-disk: several bug fixes (Loic Dachary)
+* stone-disk: several bug fixes (Loic Dachary)
-* ceph-fuse: fix race for sync reads (Sage Weil)
+* stone-fuse: fix race for sync reads (Sage Weil)
 * config: recursive metavariable expansion (Loic Dachary)
 * crush: usability and test improvements (Loic Dachary)
 * doc: misc fixes (David Moreau Simard, Kun Huang)